Jessica Watson, “Loved it”

 In 2016, we filmed two.

 Sailing to the spectacular, far southwest corner of Tasmania, we explore by kayak and on foot the homeland of the southernmost people to have lived in harmony with Earth for over 30,000 years.
-After that, some practical guidance to South Coast Islands, Dover, Hobart, climb Wellignton, Con-Dock, Denison Canal, Schouten Island and Swan Island.
+After that, some practical guidance to South Coast Islands, Dover, Hobart, climb Wellington, Con-Dock, Denison Canal, Schouten Island and Swan Island.

-Banks Strait at 30 knots takes us back to Tasmania in 1797, when a shipwreck drives a desperate crew to trek through never before explored country that ends in death and the fledgling colony’s greatest discovery.
-Filmed on the awesome Preservation Island with Rum Isle alongside.
-Greatly assisted by Tasmania National Parks.
+Banks Strait at 30 knots takes us back to Tasmania in 1797, when a shipwreck drives a desperate crew to trek through never explored country that ends in death and the fledgling colony’s greatest discovery.
+Filmed on the exceptional Preservation Island with Rum Isle alongside.
+Assisted by Tasmania National Park.